-The compression (or expansion) of air can be thought of as taking place under isothermal or adiabatic or polytropic conditions.
+Air compression (or expansion) can occur under isothermal, adiabatic, or polytropic conditions.

-Isothermal compression process takes place under constant temperature condition.
+The isothermal compression process takes place under constant temperature conditions.

 When a volume of air in a system is compressed or expanded instantly, there is no time to add or dissipate heat into or out of the system, and the process is said to be adiabatic.

-These compression processes are considered to be theoretical and hence are presumed to be taking place under ideal conditions.
+These compression processes are considered theoretical and are presumed to be taking place under ideal conditions.

-In actual practice, compression of air occurs between the two limits of compression.
+In practice, air compression occurs between the two limits of compression.
 The polytropic compression process represents the true compression process in compressors.

 Joji Parambath